BrokenRecord85/nc-games-frontend/README.md

 The app should open in your browser on http://localhost:3000/

-When checking mobile mode Firefox browser is recommended as output in other browsers can inconsistent and may require multiple refresh
+When checking mobile mode Firefox browser is recommended as output in other browsers can be inconsistent and may require multiple refreshes